What happens when I am “doc’ed?”

 - All formal hearings are audio recorded which can be subpoenaed in court.

-- A student can select an administrative hearing with a trained administrator or the Community Standards Board (CSB).
-The CSB is comprised of three to five trained student members, with the Assistant Director of Student Conduct as the advisor.
-The administrator or the board will make a determination of responsibility and, if necessary, determine appropriate sanctions, within the range provided by the original conference meeting administrator.
+- A student can select an administrative hearing with a trained administrator.
+The administrator will make a determination of responsibility and, if necessary, determine appropriate sanctions, within the range provided by the original conference meeting administrator.

 - If the Responding student chooses an informal hearing, the administrator conducting the Conference meeting will typically hear the case immediately following the conference meeting.
 The student is allowed to give the hearing administrator names of relevant witnesses and/or submit any supporting materials; however, the responding student is not present if the hearing administrator is meeting/speaking with the witnesses.